STMicroelectronics/st-mems-ispu/tutorials/st_edge_ai_keras/README.md

 MEMS Studio can then be used to upload and test the sensor configuration (.json) containing the ISPU program:

-1. Make sure the Nucleo board has been flashed using the `DataLogExtended.bin` firmware in the `Projects/NUCLEO-F401RE/Examples/IKS4A1/DataLogExtended/Binary` folder of the X-CUBE-MEMS1 package (or look for the equivalent folder for the boards being used), the same firmware used for data logging.
-The firmware can also be directly flashed from MEMS Studio, using the dedicated `Firmware Programming` section.
+1. Make sure the Nucleo board has been flashed with the firmware to enable communication between MEMS Studio and the sensor (the same firmware used for data logging).
+The firmware can be directly flashed from MEMS Studio, using the dedicated `Firmware Programming` section and selecting the correct `DataLogExtended.bin` firmware for the boards being used.

 2. Connect the board, go to the `Sensor Evaluation` section, and then select the `Quick Setup` page.